Apollo-Protocol/4d-activity-editor/README.md

 ## Licence

-4D Activity Editor is released under the terms of the  Apache 2.0 Licence [license](LICENCE.md).
+4D Activity Editor is released under the terms of the [Apache 2.0 Licence](LICENCE.md).